 As far as viruses go, hepatitis C is among the sneakiest.
 Once it's in your blood, it travels to your liver, where it may settle in for a silent, long-term stay.
-This can lead to liver cancer or liver failure you don't treat it.
-In fact, hepatitis C is the top reason for liver transplants in the U.S.
+This can lead to cancer or cause the organ to fail if you don't treat it.
+In fact, hepatitis C is among the top reasons for liver transplants in the U.S.

-If you think you may have been exposed to hepatitis C, here are five reasons to get tested promptly:
+If you think you’ve been exposed, here are five reasons to get tested right away:

-1. You can have hepatitis C even if you feel fine.
+1. You can have the disease even if you feel fine.

-A simple blood test can tell if you've ever been infected with hepatitis C. The results usually come back in a few days, but some clinics have rapid tests that can be read in as little as 20 minutes.
-If the test comes back negative, you should still get tested again if there's a chance you were exposed to the virus in the last 6 months.
+A simple blood test can tell if you've ever had the virus.
+The results usually come back in a few days, but some clinics have rapid versions that can be read in as little as 20 minutes.
+If it comes back negative, but there's a chance you were exposed in the last 6 months, get tested again.

-If the first test comes back positive, you were infected with hepatitis C at some point.
-A second test will check whether the original infection cleared up or became chronic (as it does in most people).
-If you have a chronic infection, you'll need to see a doctor who specializes in treating hepatitis.
+If the first results are positive, you had hepatitis C at some point.
+A second test will check to see if the original case cleared up or became chronic (as it does in most people).
+If it's chronic, you'll need to see a doctor who specializes in treating the disease.

 3. You can protect your family and friends.